10 Things to know about The Piano Life Saver System

 As far as maintenance goes, this system is easy to maintain; all you need do is replace the pads about once a year and check water levels regularly.

-This company produces The Piano Life Saver System for pianos and have proven their product for many years.
+This company produces The Piano Life Saver System for pianos and have proven their product since the early 1970’s.
+They have a proven track record of innovation on their products given the H-5 system smart bracket upgrades etc.

 A properly humidified piano not only sounds better for longer, but maintains its condition longer than an improperly humidified instrument.
-It is protected from external conditions.
+It’s protected from external environment conditions; conditions which increase the need for maintenance.

-By maintaining consistent levels of humidity inside your instrument, you'll be able to prevent damage which can cause soundboard pressure ridges.
+By maintaining consistent levels of humidity inside your instrument, you're better able to prevent damage that causes soundboard pressure ridges or cracks.
 Also, changes in pitch due to expansion or contraction of the soundboard, bridge, movement of tuning pins, and pin block due to fluctuating environmental conditions.

 *Additionally, one of the most beneficial results is to reduce the frequency tunings.
 (How Often You Should Need To Tune Your Piano)

-Lastly, it has been proven to piano tuners over years of use and has been tested extensively to ensure its accuracy in maintaining ideal levels of humidity for pianos.
+Lastly, it has proven to be effective by piano tuners over many decades of first had experience.
+It’s accurate in maintaining ideal levels of humidity for pianos.

 A Piano Life Saver System is a good idea for anyone who owns a piano, which is a large investment.
 It helps preserve its condition over time by keeping moisture levels under control regardless of outside temperature/humidity fluctuations.

-By using this system, you are protecting your investment against detrimental effects due to humidity, ensuring that it stays in tune, as well as preventing potentially irreparable damage; such as cracked soundboards or bridges due to dryness or extreme humidity levels.
+By using this system, you are protecting your musical investment against detrimental effects due to humidity, ensuring that it stays in tune, as well as preventing costly damage; such as cracked soundboards or bridges due to dryness or extreme humidity levels.

-Investing in one now could save you money down the line when it comes to frequency of tuning, loss of value due to soundboard cracks, and sticky keys which can be an inconvenient, but necessary repair.
+Invest now to save you money down the line when it comes to frequency of tunings, loss of value due to soundboard cracks, and sticky keys which can be an inconvenient, but necessary repair.

 Your piano is more than just an instrument; it’s an investment.